Kokoro Dance Classes

 Barbara Bourget, photo by Yukiko Onley

-Barbara's classes merge elements of butoh and ballet and include improvisation and choreography from over 180 dance works that she has created.
-Dance critic Max Wyman wrote that Barbara danced with her heart on her sleeve and her body on red-alert.
+Barbara's classes merge elements of butoh and contemporary dance and include improvisation and choreography from the dance works that she has created.
+Dance critic Max Wyman wrote that Barbara danced with her heart on her sleeve and her body on red alert.
 Her classes develop a rigorous attention to the art of dance.

 Jay Hirabayashi